K-Jyothi-git/customer-churn-prediction/README.md

 - Construct a ML classification model that accurately predicts customer churn.

 - Deliver a report that a non-data scientist can read through and understand what steps were taken, why and what was the outcome?

+## Initial Questions
+- Which variables are associated with churn?

+- Are average monthly charges higher for customers who churn?

+- Are tenure shorter for customer who churn?

+- Are additional services independent with churn?